Spatial Association Between Near-Misses and Accident Blackspots in Sydney, Australia: A Getis-Ord $G_i^*$ Analysis: Related Works

 Road safety analysis has traditionally centered on reactive approaches, primarily identifying high-risk locations, often termed hotspots or blackspots, based on historical police-reported accident data \cite{PMC7070501, PMC10878868}.
 Methodologies evolved from simple frequency rankings or accident rate calculations to more sophisticated spatial statistical techniques deployed within Geographic Information Systems (GIS) \cite{PMC5251886}.
 Prominent methods include Kernel Density Estimation (KDE) for visualizing density \cite{MDPI_SpatialTemporalAnalysis} and spatial autocorrelation analyses, such as Moran's I for assessing global clustering \cite{ColumbiaHotspotReview} and Local Indicators of Spatial Association (LISA) like Getis-Ord $G_i^*$ and Local Moran's I for pinpointing statistically significant local clusters of high (hotspots) or low (coldspots) incident counts \cite{ColumbiaHotspotReview, Anselin1995, ProQuestGISHotspots}.
 However, the fundamental limitations of this approach are well-documented: its reactive nature (requiring crashes to occur first), the relative rarity and potential underreporting or inaccuracy of official crash data, and the ethical concerns associated with waiting for harm \cite{PMC7070501, TandF_SSM_Heterogeneous, TandF_SSM_Curves}.

-These limitations spurred a significant shift towards proactive methodologies leveraging Surrogate Safety Measures (SSMs) \cite{TandF_SSM_Heterogeneous}.
-The foundation lies in the Traffic Conflict Technique (TCT), formalized decades ago to systematically observe near-miss events \cite{TarkoSSMReview2018, ShafizadehTCTReview}.
+These limitations inspire a significant shift towards proactive methodologies using Surrogate Safety Measures (SSMs) \cite{TandF_SSM_Heterogeneous}.
+The foundation lies in the Traffic Conflict Technique (TCT) to systematically observe near-miss events \cite{TarkoSSMReview2018, ShafizadehTCTReview}.
 A near-miss or traffic conflict is generally defined as an interaction necessitating an evasive maneuver to avoid a collision \cite{TandF_SSM_Heterogeneous, TarkoSSMReview2018}.
 These non-crash events occur far more frequently than actual crashes, providing statistically richer datasets for analyzing underlying traffic risks and evaluating countermeasures without relying on sparse crash data \cite{TandF_SSM_Heterogeneous, MDPI_SSM_Review}.
 Consequently, research has focused on developing and applying various SSM indicators derived from detailed observational or sensor data.
 Common indicators include temporal measures like Time-to-Collision (TTC) and Post-Encroachment Time (PET), deceleration requirements like DRAC, and kinematic indicators such as speed, lateral deviation, or harsh events (e.g., rapid braking/acceleration) \cite{TandF_SSM_Heterogeneous, MDPI_SSM_Review}.
-Data for SSM calculation is increasingly sourced from video analytics platforms employing computer vision and AI \cite{PMC10943440_ConflictEval, MDPI_ITS_Edge, ResearchGateVideoAnalytics}, instrumented vehicles in Naturalistic Driving Studies (NDS) \cite{MnDOT_WorkZoneNDS, NAS_SHRP2_RID}, smartphone sensors \cite{MDPI_SSM_Review}, and Connected Vehicle (CV) data streams (e.g., Basic Safety Messages) \cite{MDPI_SSM_Review, ResearchGateCVHive}.
+Data for SSM calculation is usually sourced from video analytics platforms using computer vision and AI \cite{PMC10943440_ConflictEval, MDPI_ITS_Edge, ResearchGateVideoAnalytics}, instrumented vehicles in Naturalistic Driving Studies (NDS) \cite{MnDOT_WorkZoneNDS, NAS_SHRP2_RID}, smartphone sensors \cite{MDPI_SSM_Review}, and Connected Vehicle (CV) data streams \cite{MDPI_SSM_Review, ResearchGateCVHive}.